AK3030/MusicNimbus/README.md

 </p>

 ### File Uploads
 Uploaded files including profile header images, profile images, album covers and song audio are stored on Amazon S3.
 When users submit a form or drag and drop a file, an ajax request is sent to the rails server (hosted on Heroku).
 The Paperclip library then routes the file to an Amazon S3 bucket.
-Rails then returns json including links to the newly uploaded file(s) which the front end can then render.
+Rails then returns json including links to the newly uploaded file(s) which are inserted into jsx.

 <p align="center">
   <a href="https://musicnimbus.herokuapp.com/#/"><img width=70% src="https://media.giphy.com/media/3o7WIKr56AqILAFqTK/giphy.gif" /></a>